mensch72/maxparc-ionic/README.md

 ### Useful commands

+* starting local couchdb in docker: sudo docker run --name couch --memory 1G -p 5984:5984 -d couchdb --storage-opt size=1G (this will automatically install couchdb if necessary, so only docker needs to be installed before)
 * running in dev mode: in main directory of git repo: ionic serve
-* starting local couchdb in docker: sudo docker run --name couch --memory 1G -p 5984:5984 -d couchdb --storage-opt size=1G
 * logging into container: sudo docker exec -it couch bash
 * sending config option to couchdb: https://docs.couchdb.org/en/stable/config/couchdb.html
 ```